airsquared/blobsaver/.github/ISSUE_TEMPLATE/bug_report.md

 **Checklist (place an x between the brackets to mark as completed):**
  - [ ] I have made sure I am on the latest version of blobsaver
- - [ ] I have checked the blobsaver wiki to see if there is already a solution to my problem
+ - [ ] I have checked other open issues to see if my problem has already been reported
  - [ ] I have tried common troubleshooting tactics such as restarting my computer and reinstalling blobsaver

 **Log(s)**